wavefrontHQ/docs/pages/doc/integrations_collectd_ngnix.md

 tags: [integrations]
 sidebar: doc_sidebar
 permalink: integrations_collectd_nginx.html
-summary: Learn how to send NGiNX data collected by collectd to Tanzu Observability (formerly known as VMware Aria Operations for Applications).
+summary: Learn how to send NGiNX data collected by collectd to VMware Tanzu Observability (formerly known as VMware Aria Operations for Applications).
 ---

 [NGiNX](https://www.nginx.com/) is a popular web and proxy server.
 To collect NGiNX data with collectd, use the collectd NGiNX plugin documentation found at [Plugin:NGiNX - collectd Wiki](https://collectd.org/wiki/index.php/Plugin:nginx).